 - A list of 5 or more of the nominee’s most important publications in peer-reviewed journals, publicly available government policy documents, or reports of international organizations on which the candidate was primary author or a major contributor.

 - A description in short paragraphs of 5 or more major lifetime contributions of the nominee to science and/or policy issues relevant to SETAC.

 - A curriculum vitae for the nominee

 - TWO additional support letters, only one of which should be from the home institution of the nominee.
 The letters should provide an explanation of why the candidate should be considered for the SETAC Fellows Award.

 - One high-resolution photo of the nominee (minimum of 600 x 600 pixels)

 The individual making the nomination is encouraged to communicate with the nominee in compiling the aforementioned supporting information.
 This is particularly important in describing the nominee’s 5 major lifetime contributions to science and/or policy issues relevant to SETAC which may not be evident from reading the nominee’s curriculum vitae.

-Nominators should ensure that all documentation is submitted together, either in a zipped file or in a single PDF file.
-The name and initials (i.e. Doe-J-Nomination-SETAC-Fellow) of the nominee should be included in the filename and in the header line of the email.
+Nominators should ensure that all documentation is submitted together and the name and initials (i.e. Doe-J-Nomination-SETAC-Fellow) of the nominee should be included in the filename.

 Members of the Selection Committee use a standardized scoring process to independently evaluate nominations.
 The Selection Committee will then vote on the outcome to determine the recipients.
 The successful nominations will be forwarded to the SWC for final review.
 Fellows will receive a certificate and pin by mail and will be acknowledged at the annual meeting of their respective GU.